Illinois COVID Update: IL reports 1,631 new coronavirus cases, 35 deaths

 RELATED: Illinois' Black, Latinx residents getting fewer COVID-19 vaccines, early data shows

-The IDPH says that vaccine distribution numbers are reported in real-time and vaccine administration numbers lag by as much as 72 hours.
+The IDPH said that vaccine distribution numbers are reported in real-time and vaccine administration numbers lag by as much as 72 hours.

 IDPH reports that a total of 1,724,187 vaccine doses have been administered, including 238,075 at long-term facilities.
 The seven-day rolling average of vaccines administered is 61,384, the highest to date.